 “Africa changes you…”

 You’ll hear it over and over.
-After my recent trip to Kenya, I’ll be the first to add the phrase to my discussions when I’m talking about any future bucket list.
+Since my trip to Kenya, I have been the first to add the phrase to my discussions when I’m talking about any future bucket list.
 Put Africa on your list, pack up and go!
 I’m in the travel business and I even had my doubts.
 There’s vaccinations, the distance, my family asking if it was safe, etc. However, you step off the plane to elephants staring at you.
 Then the village folk in the most beautiful flowing outfits greet you.
 Finally, you experience your first sunset with a Baobab tree in the distance and all the worry washes away.
 The effort will seem insignificant compared to what awaits.

 Stepping Off the Plane

 My plane landed along a dirt runway in the middle of Kenya bordering the Samburu region and national park.
 My first safari experience was spent at Sasaab Lodge.
 This accommodation was amazing.
 There was nothing but open air, a small plunge pool to cool off after a day of exploring, and an ice chest with plenty of beverages.
 These beautiful villas had no electricity so it was just you and nature – with a view of the river where elephants would drop by at sunset for their evening drink just as you were pouring yours.
 It was a toast to Kenya.

 When you think Africa, you imagine sweeping vistas with a lion perched on a rock overlooking his lands or maybe you picture elephants and giraffes in the distance.
 We had all of these experiences and it gave me chills as I turned each corner in the safari vehicle.
 Although the wildlife is stunning, what really affects you are the unexpected, special moments that happen while traveling through this beautiful country.
 It feels as though you’ve been given a gift, an experience to cherish.
 You develop a newfound appreciation for the simplicity that life can have and the wonder of nature.